 The UAE Corporate Tax is set to be effected as an entirely new phenomenon to business conduct in the UAE.
-Thus, corporations are advised to outsource Corporate Tax consultation from Tax agents in UAE.
+Thus, corporations are advised to outsource Corporate Tax consultation from Tax consultation in UAE.
 Primarily, the chief determinant for the taxable income that will be subject to Corporate Tax is the net profit of the businesses.

 What is the Criteria for Filing Corporate Tax for an Entity’s Branches in the UAE?